replit/rfbproxy/README.md

 `--enable-audio` flag is passed or the `VNC_ENABLE_EXPERIMENTAL_AUDIO` environment variable is set to a non-empty value.

+Note that since this project only supports RFB-over-WebSockets the only VNC client that supports that particular combination and the only one that will work with it is [noVNC](https://novnc.com).

 # Running

 Since this is a proxy, you'll need to have an RFB server running